aeon0/botty/README.md

  [routes]                       | Descriptions
 --------------------------------|---------------------------------------------
 run_pindle | Run Pindle in each new game.
+Select "1" to run it "0" to leave it out. run_eldritch | Run Eldritch in each new game.
 Select "1" to run it "0" to leave it out. run_shenk | Run shenk in each new game.
 Select "1" to run it "0" to leave it out.

  [char]                         | Descriptions